Ferrisx4/MClock/README.md

   * Lower: Steps taken today
 * Lower Left: Current heartrate (beats per minute)

+These items do not have labels or units displayed.
+This is an intended design aspect; each of the datapoints can be divined through context or familiarity.

 ## Installation
 The recommended way to get this watch face on your device is to clone the repository and [follow these instructions](https://dev.fitbit.com/build/guides/command-line-interface/)